yajirobee/logs/_posts/2025-07-11-iceberg_in_aws.md

   - `IAMAllowedPrincipal` must be removed for granular access control
   - `IAMAllowedPrincipal` is set to new databases and tables by default.
 The default setting can be modified.
 - LF-Tag based access control (LF-TBAC) is the best way to scale permissions across huge number of resources
+  - LF-Tag can be assigned for databases and tables, not for catalogs

 - [Metadata access control](https://docs.aws.amazon.com/lake-formation/latest/dg/access-control-metadata.html)
 - [Lake Formation personas and IAM permissions reference](https://docs.aws.amazon.com/lake-formation/latest/dg/permissions-reference.html)